Andy Kim

 Andrew Kim (born July 12, 1982) is an American politician and former diplomat serving as the junior United States senator from New Jersey since 2024.
-A member of the Democratic Party, he served from 2019 to 2024 as the U.S. representative from New Jersey's 3rd congressional district.
+A progressive Democrat, Kim served from 2019 to 2024 as the U.S. representative from New Jersey's 3rd congressional district.

 Kim worked as a civilian advisor at the United States Department of State in Afghanistan during the Obama administration.
 He was elected to the House of Representatives in 2018, defeating incumbent Tom MacArthur.

 With incumbent senator Bob Menendez facing corruption and bribery charges, Kim announced his candidacy for the U.S. Senate in September 2023.
 He won the Democratic primary after successfully petitioning to abolish "county line" primary ballots in New Jersey.
 Kim went on to win in the 2024 general election, becoming the first Korean-American in the Senate and the first Asian-American U.S. senator from New Jersey.

 Early life and career

 Kim was born on July 12, 1982, in Boston, Massachusetts, to South Korean immigrant parents, and grew up in South Jersey.
 His father was a geneticist and his mother was a nurse.
 Kim grew up in the Marlton section of Evesham Township, New Jersey, and attended Rice Elementary School before moving to Cherry Hill and graduating from Cherry Hill High School East in 2000.
 After two years at Deep Springs College, he transferred to the University of Chicago, where he graduated Phi Beta Kappa in 2004 with a degree in political science.

 During college, Kim was an intern at the United States Agency for International Development and at the Chicago Coalition for the Homeless.
 He later received a Rhodes Scholarship and a Harry S. Truman Scholarship to study international relations at Magdalen College, Oxford.
 At Oxford, Kim became friends with fellow Rhodes Scholar Pete Buttigieg, the future U.S. secretary of transportation from 2021 to 2025.

 Kim worked at the U.S. State Department.
 He served in Afghanistan as a civilian adviser to generals David Petraeus and John R. Allen before working as a national security adviser under President Barack Obama.
 Kim served as a United States National Security Council official.
 After the Sinjar massacre, Kim wrote the plan implemented by Obama to strike ISIS.